The Best of Everything (film): Plot

-Caroline, upset after her fiancé Eddie Harris marries another woman, goes on a blind date with Paul Landis.
+Caroline, upset after her fiancé Eddie Harris marries another woman, goes on a blind date with Paul Landers, arranged by their mothers.
 The date ends awkwardly when Caroline spots a co-worker, Mike Rice.
 After Paul leaves, Mike and Caroline get drunk, and she falls asleep at his apartment.
 At the office the next day, a badly hungover Caroline is worried she and Mike had sex, but he assures her nothing happened.

 While working for Amanda Farrow, Caroline adds her own editorial comments to the manuscripts submitted by writers.
 Shalimar takes notice of Caroline's comments and promotes her to the position of manuscript reader.
 When Caroline thanks Farrow for recommending her as a reader, Farrow admits she advised Shalimar not to promote her.
 Later Mike disparages Caroline's ambition and advises her not to become career-driven, but to seek marriage instead.